Medical expert of the article

 - Conducting a set of screening laboratory tests:

-- a general blood test (including the leukocyte formula and the definition of ESR);
+- general blood test (including leukocyte count and ESR determination);

-- biochemical blood analysis (calcium and other electrolytes, glucose, protein, albumin, globulin, creatinine, ALT and ACT, alkaline phosphatase);
+- biochemical blood test (calcium and other electrolytes, glucose, protein, albumin, globulin, creatinine, ALT and AST, alkaline phosphatase);

 - urine analysis (protein, glucose, cellular composition).

-Additional studies usually include the determination of C-reactive protein (markers of inflammation), rheumatoid factor, activity of CK (muscle enzyme).
-The determination of ferritin is advisable in children and adolescents, as well as in adults, if other tests confirm iron deficiency.
-Specific tests confirming infectious diseases (Lyme disease, viral hepatitis, HIV, mononucleosis, toxoplasmosis, cytomegalovirus infection), as well as a serological test panel for Epstein-Barr viruses, enteroviruses, retroviruses, herpes viruses of the 6th type and Candida albicans are conducted only at the presence in the anamnesis of indications for an infectious disease.
-On the contrary, MRI of the brain, the study of the cardiovascular system is referred to routine methods for suspected chronic fatigue syndrome.
-To exclude sleep apnea, polysomnography should be performed.
+Additional studies usually include determination of C-reactive protein (an inflammation marker), rheumatoid factor, and CPK activity (a muscle enzyme).
+Determination of ferritin is advisable in children and adolescents, as well as in adults if other tests confirm iron deficiency.
+Specific tests confirming infectious diseases (Lyme disease, viral hepatitis, HIV, mononucleosis, toxoplasmosis, cytomegalovirus infection), as well as a serological panel of tests for Epstein-Barr viruses, enteroviruses, retroviruses, herpes viruses type 6 and Candida albicans are performed only if there is a history of an infectious disease.
+On the contrary, MRI of the brain and examination of the cardiovascular system are considered routine methods if chronic fatigue syndrome is suspected.
+Polysomnography should be performed to exclude sleep apnea.

-In addition, it is advisable to use special questionnaires that help assess the severity of the disease and monitor its course.
-Most often apply the following.
+In addition, it is advisable to use special questionnaires that help assess the severity of the disease and monitor its progress.
+The following are most often used.

-- The multidimensional Fatigue Inventory (MFI) estimates total fatigue, physical fatigue, mental fatigue, reduction of motivation and activity.
-Fatigue is defined as severe if the assessment on the scale of total fatigue is 13 points or more (or on a scale of activity reduction - 10 points or more).
+- The Multidimensional Fatigue Inventory (MFI) assesses general fatigue, physical fatigue, mental fatigue, and motivation and activity reduction.
+Fatigue is defined as severe if the general fatigue scale score is 13 points or more (or the activity reduction scale score is 10 points or more).

-- Quality of life questionnaire SF-36 (Medical outcomes survey short form-36) for assessing functional impairment in 8 categories (restriction of physical activity, restriction of normal role activity due to health problems, restriction of normal role-playing activity due to emotional problems, bodily pain, general health assessment, viability assessment, social functioning and general mental health).
-The ideal rate is 100 points.
-For patients with chronic fatigue syndrome, a decrease in functional activity (70 points or less), social functioning (75 points or less) and a decrease in the emotional scale (65 points or less) are characteristic.
+- The SF-36 quality of life questionnaire (Medical outcomes survey short form-36) for assessing functional activity impairments in 8 categories (physical activity limitation, limitation of usual role activity due to health problems, limitation of usual role activity due to emotional problems, physical pain, general health assessment, vitality assessment, social functioning, and general mental health).
+The ideal norm is 100 points.
+Patients with chronic fatigue syndrome are characterized by a decrease in functional activity (70 points or less), social functioning (75 points or less), and a decrease in the emotional scale (65 points or less).

-- The CDC Symptom Inventory (CDC Symptom Inventory) for identifying and assessing the duration and severity of the concomitant fatigue of the symptom complex (in a minimized form is a summary of the severity of the 8 symptom criteria of the chronic fatigue syndrome).
+- The CDC Symptom Inventory is a tool for identifying and assessing the duration and severity of fatigue-related symptom complexes (in a minimized form, it represents a summary assessment of the severity of the 8 symptoms that are criteria for chronic fatigue syndrome).

-- If necessary, the McGill Pain Score questionnaire and the Sleep Answer Questionnaire are also used.
+- If necessary, the McGill Pain Score and Sleep Answer Questionnaire are also used.

 What tests are needed?